bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_fall_2026.md

 ## Course assignments

-#### Class Participation: 10 points
+### Class Participation: 10 points
 Show up for class.
 Say smart things.
 Get points.

-### Reading: 40 points
+### Reading: 36 points
-You will submit 10 one-page reviews of readings from the course readings.
-Each review is worth 4 points.
+You will submit 12 one-page reviews of readings from the course readings.
+Each written review is worth 3 points.

-### Reading discussion: 10 points
+### Reading discussion: 14 points
-You and I will discuss a paper you submitted a reading review on.
-You choose the papers you want to review.
-I choose from your reviews which paper we discuss.
+You and I will discuss 2 of the papers you submitted a review for, one on one.
+If I feel like you really read the 2 papers and had thoughts, you get full points.

 ### Final Project 40 points
-Good things to do are: duplicate the result of a paper in generative modeling, write a lit review of GenAI that is relevant to your research, or make a tutorial to explain a particular paper.
+Good things to do are: duplicate the result of a paper in generative modeling, write a lit review of GenAI that is relevant to your research, or make a tutorial to explain the algorithms/architectures of a particular paper.
 Your choice.
 We'll discuss...

 <a name="slides"></a>